antonjan/solar_systems/README.md

 # solar_systems
-This repository will have all the Solar sytems.
+This repository will have all the Solar sytems dockuments.